-Flat Character: While technically a unique character, he only exists to show off how the recruiting process works by being the first enemy solder who can be captured by Snake.
+- Flat Character: While technically a unique character, he only exists to show off how the recruiting process works by being the first enemy solder who can be captured by Snake (and to make sure the player's army has at least one recruit present when Snake is captured).
 From that point onward, he gets no real character development (his name is not even mentioned outside his status screen) until he is killed off during a cutscene.

 An old war buddy of Snake during the Vietnam War.
 He received a severe injury which cost him the ability to regulate his body temperature to the point that his body would burn up and was assumed dead by Snake, but his body was recovered by the U.S. government who put him through surgery and gave him a suit filled with liquid nitrogen.
 He was then trained by the CIA to be an "Anti-Snake" soldier.
 He was present at the San Hieronymo takeover where Cunningham assigned him to lead the search for Snake and Roy Campbell.

 - Anti-Villain: It's fairly clear that the only reason he agreed to partake in Gene's rebellion was so he could redeem himself for his actions as the Anti-Snake.